 Other adverse reactions reported less commonly include: Renal:

 Neurological and special senses:

-Agranulocytosis, aplastic anaemia and haemolytic anaemia.
+Agranulocytosis, aplastic anaemia.

 Bullous reactions including Stevens Johnson Syndrome and Toxic Epidermal Necrolysis (very rare).
 Photosensitivity.